mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-credential-format.md

 ### Selection of Product, Service or Process

-Credential formats SHALL be:
+Examples of credential formats COULD be:

-* AnonCreds
 * LD Proofs with BBS+
 * ISO mDL
 * JWT